yorevs/homesetup/README.md

 - New visual way to **select** and **input** data for your scripts without dependencies (pure bash code).
 - Dozens of functions to help you configure your terminal, and do daily tasks.
 - Highly customizable aliases, so you dictate what mnemonics you want to use (use your own syntax).
-- All code is [unlicensed](LICENSE.md), so, you can modify and use freely.
+- All code is licensed under [The Unlicensed](LICENSE.md), so, you can modify and use freely.
-- Small learning curve and a provided [user's handbook](docs/handbook/USER_HANDBOOK.md).
+- Small learning curve and a complete [user's handbook](docs/handbook/USER_HANDBOOK.md).

 ## Catalina moved from bash to zsh